jake-jake-jake/merge-flake/README.md

 ## Usage

-In a repo, checkout the branch you want to merge and execute `merge-flake [target]`.
+In a repo, checkout the branch you want to merge and execute `merge-flake [target branch]`.
 `merge-flake` defaults to master if you do not specify a target branch.
-The script outputs in fancy color the linting errors as found by flake8 in the diff between the branches.
+The script outputs in fancy color the linting errors flake8 finds in the diff between the branches.